siebz0r/pbp.recipe.noserunner/packages/pbp.recipe.trac/pbp/recipe/trac/README.txt

                   authenticated | REPORT_MODIFY MILESTONE_MODIFY

   A `list of permissions <http://trac.edgewall.org/wiki/TracPermissions>`_ can be found on Trac's wiki.
+In respects to Trac's conventions, all permissions are automatically upper-cased by the recipe.

 ``header-logo``